gvwilson/sensibleadventures/bookster/bookster.md

 "*La*, so, can you show us what's to the left, please?" he asked.
 The captain passed his hand slowly in front of the window.
 The view slid sideways, making Erileine's stomach lurch.
-Pines no different from Avaunt's, and rocks, and a fence around an empty pasture---
+Braided pines no different from those on Avaunt, rocks, a fence around an empty pasture---

 "Stop!
 There."
 Razi pointed.
-A tower twenty stories high stood against the side of the mountain.
+A stone tower twenty stories high stood against the side of the mountain.

 "Why in the names of the saints would anyone build something like that in the middle of nowhere?" the captain demanded testily.